katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 forwarded over port ``29804`` as it's the fourth entry in ``domain_children``.

 .. note:: While an SSH server is available on all Windows hosts but Server
-    2008 (non R2), it is not a support connection for Ansible managing Windows hosts and should not be used with Ansible.
+    2008 (non R2), it is not a support connection for Assible managing Windows hosts and should not be used with Assible.

 Windows new module development
 ==============================